 What is a Pulse?

-Pulses are edible seeds from the legume family.
+Pulses are edible seeds from the legume family including beans, peas, chickpeas and lentils.
 They are very high in protein and fibre, and low in fat.
 Pulses are nitrogen-fixing crops that improve the environmental sustainability of cropping systems.

 Other foods in the legume family like fresh beans and peas are not considered pulses – the term “pulse” only refers to the dried seed.
 Soybeans and peanuts are also not considered pulses because they have a much higher fat content, whereas pulses contain virtually none.